Cruze03/Discord-Utilities-v2/README.md

-# Not recommended in server with a lot of players YET
+# Not recommended in server with a lot of players YET because it may still have some memory leaks

 ## Server Details Module
 - Open `addons/sourcemod/configs/DiscordUtilitiesv2.txt`